 The LPA’s predecessor is called an Enduring Power of Attorney, which stopped being offered on 1 October 2007.
 The LPA is more comprehensive and you might want to consider arranging one, but it’s not essential.

 What happens if I don’t have an LPA?

 If you don’t have either and LPA or EPA, someone will need to apply for a deputyship from the court of protection in order to be able to make decisions about your estate.
 It’s incredibly expensive – you’re talking thousands of pounds, as outlined below:

 How do I arrange my LPAs?

-…because do bear in mind that if you fill out the form yourself and your application is rejected because of an error, your application fee will not be refunded – you’ll need to pay again.
+The reason I suggest you go through the answers this way first is because if you fill out the form yourself and your application is rejected because of an error, your application fee will not be refunded – you’ll need to pay again upon further applications.
 The OPG helpline is very good, so use that if you need to.

 How much does an LPA cost?